Prince Henry the Navigator: Madeira

 Depiction of Prince Henry enlisting Alvise Cadamosto, who led a voyage to Porto Santo, Madeira, and the Canary Islands, before reaching the African mainland.

 The first explorations followed not long after the capture of Ceuta in 1415.
 Henry was interested in locating the source of the caravans that brought gold to the city.
 During the reign of his father, John I, João Gonçalves Zarco and Tristão Vaz Teixeira were sent to explore along the African coast.
 Zarco, a knight in service to Prince Henry, had commanded the caravels guarding the coast of Algarve from the incursions of the Moors.
-He had also been at Ceuta.
+He had also been at Ceuta, along with his fellow companion Tristão Vaz Teixeira.

 In 1418, Zarco and Teixeira were blown off-course by a storm while making the volta do mar westward swing to return to Portugal.
 They found shelter at an island they named Porto Santo.
 Henry directed that Porto Santo be colonized.
 The move to claim the Madeiran islands was probably a response to Castile's efforts to claim the Canary Islands.
 In 1420, settlers then moved to the nearby island of Madeira.